 Currency: Uruguayan Pesos (UYU) | UYU 1 – INR 2.3 |

 Prices above are rough estimates based on my experience.
 Prices may vary.
-If you have anything to contribute for better data reliability, please leave a comment below or e-mail me on firstname.lastname@example.org.
+If you have anything to contribute to a better data reliability, please leave a comment below or e-mail me at email@example.com.

 Use Pinterest to plan your travels!
-If you love this post, hover on the image below to pin it!
+If you love this post, hover over the image below to pin it!